 The basics of The Andromeda Strain were prefigured in the earlier Spacemaster X-7 (1957) about the manhunt for a housewife who is unwittingly spreading alien spores brought back from Mars.
 There was also the Doctor Who episode The Silurians (1970) where the title prehistoric dinosaur people release a virus to wipe humanity from the Earth that they regard as their natural home.

-The disaster movie The Cassandra Crossing (1976) concerned a train full of people infected with a deadly plague.
+The disaster movie The Cassandra Crossing (1976) concerned a train full of people infected with a deadly plague, while Killer on Board (1977) concerns an outbreak on a cruise ship.
 Other films of this period concerning outbreaks include Rage (1972), Plague/M3: The Gemini Strain (1978) about the hunt for an infectee and the German The Hamburger Syndrome (1979).

 The publication of the best-selling non-fiction book Crisis in the Hot Zone (1994) created a public fascination over Ebola.
 This led led to Outbreak (1995), a big-scale film that offered a dramatised depiction of the scare surrounding the widespread outbreak of an Ebola-like virus on US soil.
-This was followed a spate of works about outbreaks, which included the likes of the tv series The Burning Zone (1996-7) where scientists dealt with new viruses on a weekly basis and the films Virus (1995), the tv mini-series Pandora’s Clock (1996), Doomsday Man (1998), the Steven Seagal action film The Patriot (1998), Thirst (1998), Contaminated Man (2000), Venomous (2001) and WW3 (2001).
+This was followed a spate of works about outbreaks, which included the likes of the tv series The Burning Zone (1996-7) where scientists dealt with new viruses on a weekly basis and the films Virus (1995), the tv mini-series Pandora’s Clock (1996), Doomsday Man (1998), the Steven Seagal action film The Patriot (1998), Thirst (1998), Contaminated Man (2000), Venomous (2001), WW3 (2001), The Paradise Virus (2003) and Virus X (2010).
 The true-life story of the Ebola outbreak on US soil was later dramatised in the tv mini-series The Hot Zone (2019).